In California, the definition of domestic violence includes abuse committed against an adult or a fully-emancipated minor who is classified as a:

 - The application of the Penal Code in domestic violence situations.

-- The services available to victims and batterers including shelters.
+- The services are available to victims and batterers including shelters.

 - The way law enforcement intervention in domestic violence cases impacts minor children.